FUNDAMENTALS OF HUMAN NUTRITION - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-presentation skills, insight and learning of a wide variety of nutritional topics which are fundamental to an MSc-level nutritional degree.
+The assessment strategy designed to enable students to demonstrate the learning outcomes.
+Through this, students have an opportunity to demonstrate presentation skills, insight and learning of a wide variety of nutritional topics which are fundamental to an MSc-level nutrition degree.
 Students can demonstrate creativity and novelty in their choice of presentation/essay topics.

 Thus, the summative assessment for this module consists of:

-Feedback verbal, during presentations and on SurreyLearn for essays and presentations.
-Verbal during a drop in session.
-Self-marking of practise exam questions.
+Feedback is verbal, during presentations and written on SurreyLearn for essays and presentations.
+There is opportunity for one-to-one verbal feedback during drop-in sessions.

 - To provide an overview of the nutrients as an essential foundation for the study of Human Nutrition